-- A basic credit equal to 3% of Maryland QREs paid during the tax year, up to the Maryland base amount1; and

-The basic credit is determined first, and then the growth credit is calculated.
-The combination of the two amounts is the total potential credit.
-To qualify for the R&D tax credits, a business must submit an application no later than September 15th of the year following the tax year the QREs were incurred.
-Tax year 2012 applications must be postmarked by Monday, September 16, 2013.
-The application is reviewed and certified after December 15th of the year following the tax year the QREs were incurred.
-Once certified, the business must attach the certification to its amended Maryland return claiming the R&D tax credit.

-In the likely event that State R&D tax credit claims exceed the maximum allowed, the credits are allocated2 among all claimants who have filed their application by the September 15th deadline.
-R&D expenses, typically categorized as a business expense, are deducted from State tax liability.
-Maryland requires claimants to add back to Maryland adjusted gross income the amount of any credits claimed.
-The R&D tax credit was set to expire on June 30, 2020.

-New Law: With the passage and approval of HB 386, Maryland’s annual R&D tax credit cap is increased to $8 million of credits.
-Although, the credit calculation and allocation method remains unchanged, the credit may be refundable for eligible small businesses, provided that:

-- The business is a for-profit corporation, LLC, partnership, or sole proprietorship; and
+A basic credit equal to 3% of Maryland QREs paid during the tax year, > up to the Maryland base amount1; and > > The basic credit is determined first, and then the growth credit is > calculated.
+The combination of the two amounts is the total potential > credit.
+To qualify for the R&D tax credits, a business must submit an > application no later than September 15th of the year following the tax > year the QREs were incurred.
+The tax year 2012 applications must be > postmarked by Monday, September 16, 2013.
+The application is reviewed > and certified after December 15th of the year following the tax year the > QREs were incurred.
+Once certified, the business must attach the > certification to its amended Maryland return claiming the R&D tax > credit. > > In the likely event that State R&D tax credit claims exceed the maximum > allowed, the credits are allocated2 among all claimants who have filed > their application by the September 15th deadline.
+R&D expenses, > typically categorized as a business expense, are deducted from State tax > liability.
+Maryland requires claimants to add back to Maryland adjusted > gross income the amount of any credits claimed.
+The R&D tax credit was > set to expire on June 30, 2020. > > New Law: With the passage and approval of HB 386, Maryland’s annual R&D > tax credit cap is increased to $8 million of credits.
+Although the > credit calculation and allocation method remain unchanged, the credit > may be refundable for eligible small businesses, provided that: > > - The business is a for-profit corporation, LLC, partnership, or sole > proprietorship; and